 Other types of partnerships, like the limited partnership (LP), limited liability partnership (LLP), and limited liability limited partnership (LLLP) offer limited liability.
 (Although in an LP, only the limited partners have limited liability; the general partners do not.)

 However, LLCs and corporations are more popular today than these other forms of business.
-Often, LLCs have fewer restrictions and provide greater liability protection.

 Considering tax advantages